cloud-gov/cg-site/_docs/deployment/custom-buildpacks.md

 weight: 30
 ---

-Cloud Foundry (the underlying open source project behind cloud.gov) uses [buildpacks]({{site.baseurl }}/docs/getting-started/concepts/#buildpacks) to allow your applications to be deployed. cloud.gov [officially supports]({{ site.baseurl }}/pricing/) a set of buildpacks, and it also allows you to provide your own.
+Cloud Foundry (the underlying open source project behind Cloud.gov) uses [buildpacks]({{site.baseurl }}/docs/getting-started/concepts/#buildpacks) to allow your applications to be deployed.
+Cloud.gov [officially supports]({{ site.baseurl }}/pricing/) a set of buildpacks, and it also allows you to provide your own.

-Once you push your code using a custom buildpack, cloud.gov cannot update it for you.
+Once you push your code using a custom buildpack, Cloud.gov cannot update it for you.
 You are responsible for keeping it up to date.
 Please see [this description of responsibilities]({{ site.baseurl }}/docs/technology/responsibilities/).

 ## Example custom buildpacks

 ### apt-buildpack

-cloud.gov does not allow the use of `sudo` inside of buildpacks.
+Cloud.gov does not allow the use of `sudo` inside of buildpacks.
 If your app depends on a library that is `apt-get` installable, you can use the CF flavor of [`apt-buildpack`](https://github.com/cloudfoundry/apt-buildpack), which is a custom buildpack.

 ## Multi-buildpack support